 2. Your occupational background.

-4. The lender you choose to make the loan.
+3. The type of financing and lender you choose to make the loan.

-Fourth, the bank or lender you choose to make the loan can have a considerable impact on the cost of your loan.
-Costs include the amount of cash you have to use for a down payment as well as your interest rate, points on your loan, the amount time it takes the bank to close… etc. Bank requirements can vary materially.
-It’s always best to shop banks against each other so you can be assured of getting the best results.
+Third, the bank or lender you choose to make the loan can have a considerable impact on the cost of your loan.
+Costs include the amount of cash you have to use for a down payment as well as your interest rate, points on your loan, the amount of time it takes the bank to close… etc. The best defense against an overpriced loan is to make the banks compete with each other, and don’t be afraid to let the banks know that they are competing for your loan.
+Banking is an extremely competitive business.
+Don’t settle for talking with your local banker down the street.
+BFS® works with more than 60 major banks for this very reason.
+To learn more see https://bfsinc.net/financing/.
 Remember, a quarter-point difference in interest rates means a lot of money to you over the term of your loan.
-Lastly, banks that have worked with and understand our industry are more likely to provide better terms for you.

-While there are certainly other factors that will affect the approval of your loan, covering these four successfully will take you most of the distance.
+While there are certainly other factors that will affect the approval of your loan, covering these items successfully will take you most of the distance.

 I hope you find this information helpful.
-If you need more information related to financing your business acquisition, don’t hesitate to visit us at bfsinc.net or call us at 800-467-1774.
+If you need more information related to financing your business acquisition, don’t hesitate to visit us at https://bfsinc.net or call us at 800-467-1774.